andynog/firecracker-microvm-samples/README.md

 # Firecracker's Micro Virtual Machines (microVMs) Samples

-This repository contains examples of micro virtual machines (microVMs) that can be run using [Firecracker](https://github.com/firecracker-microvm/firecracker){:target="_blank"}.
+This repository contains examples of micro virtual machines (microVMs) that can be run using <a href="https://github.com/firecracker-microvm/firecracker" target="_blank">Firecracker</a>

 ##### Requirements